openvinotoolkit/model_server/docs/stateful_models.md

 There are following limitations when using stateful models with OVMS:

  - Support inference execution only using CPU as the target device.
- - Support for Kaldi models with memory layers
- - Support for non-Kaldi models with Tensor Iterator (with low latency transformation performed)
+ - Support Kaldi models with memory layers and non-Kaldi models with Tensor Iterator.
+See this [docs about stateful networks](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_network_state_intro.html) to learn about stateful networks representation in OpenVINO
  - [Auto batch size and shape](shape_and_batch_size.md) are **not** available in stateful models
  - Stateful model instances **cannot** be used in [DAGs](dag_scheduler.md)
  - Requests ordering is guaranteed only when a single client sends subsequent requests in a synchronous manner.
 Concurrent interaction with the same sequence might negatively affect the accuracy of the results.